What is a Geriatrician?

 Who needs a Geriatrician?

 Whether your parent should see a geriatrician is based more on their individual healthcare needs.
 Two seniors both aged 70 may have very different degrees of disability or illness: one may have no problems at all, while the other may have serious health concerns.
-Geriatricians frequently provide the primary care for older adults who have complicated medical and social problems.
+Geriatricians frequently provide the primary care for older adults who have complicated medical, cognitive or mental health problems that are related to advancing age.

 Many elders take a dizzying array of prescription medication every day.
 "Polypharmacy" or over-medication is a critical problem among the elderly.
 Geriatricians are particularly adept at tackling this issue.

-A geriatrician also will be more familiar with resources available in the community.
+A geriatrician also will be more familiar with senior resources available in the community.

-Geriatricians and geriatric medicine specialists may offer comprehensive geriatric care and assessments to have a better idea of your parent's needs.
-Assessments can take several hours.
-As a caregiver, bring a current list of medications, eyeglass prescription, hearing aid, dentures, and information about previous doctors with you for the assessment.
+Geriatricians and geriatric medicine specialists offer seniors comprehensive care, so may have a better idea of your aging parent's needs.
+Geriatric care assessments can take several hours.
+As a caregiver, bring a current list of medications, eyeglass prescription, hearing aid, dentures, and information about previous doctors with you for a health care assessment.
 Typically, the assessments begin with a detailed questionnaire, which may require answers from a family member.

 - A complete physical